wimmers/poly-reductions/README.md

 The following reductions are currently formalized:
 ![Graph of all formalized reductions](doc/reductions.png)

+## Work Plan
+The current work plan is summarized [here](doc/PLAN.md) and tracked by Github issues and milestones.

 ## Index
 ### Polynomial-Time Reductions
 So far the following classic reductions between NP-hard problems have been formalized: